This article gives an overview of the Citrix Workspace user experience, including recent changes.

 Search everything in your workspace, open apps directly from the search results.

 Search currently requires a minimum of three characters.

 Recents displays recently opened apps, desktops, and files.
-For apps and desktops, depending on screen size, you will see up to 30 (in each).
-For files, you will see up to 15.
+For apps and desktops, depending on screen size, you see up to 30 (in each).
+For files, you see up to 15.

 Select the star icon to add an app to Favorites (max 250).
 This option is configurable by your administrator, and may not be available.

 Access settings from the drop-down menu.
 The menu contains the user name.
 The user name comes from the Active Directory display name.
 If the display name is left blank (we do not recommend this), the domain and account name display.

 Select Account Settings for more options.

 - Activate Citrix Workspace.
 Downloads a file that adds this workspace to your local Citrix Receiver app.

 Change Citrix Workspace.
 Opens a page that checks for a local Citrix Workspace app.
 Not available in Internet Explorer 11.